 If you receive Cash Assistance (also called Public Assistance), you may be eligible for help paying your back rent.
 You should go to your HRA Job Center and see the Homelessness Diversion Unit to discuss your situation.

 Seniors who have received a Notice of Eviction or a written notice from their landlord can get eviction prevention assistance and legal referrals.
-The City also provides eviction assistance for seniors age 60 and older who are mentally or physically impaired.
+Assistance is also available for seniors age 60 and older who are mentally or physically impaired.